-The formula for Cap rate or Capitalization rate is very simple and it is calculated by dividing the net operating income by the current market value of the asset and is expressed in terms of percentage.
-It is used by the investors to evaluate real estate investment based on a return of a one year period.
+The formula for Cap rate or Capitalization rate is very simple, and it is calculated by dividing the net operating income by the current market value of the asset and is expressed in terms of percentage.
+It is used by the investors to evaluate real estate investment based on the return of a one year period.
 It is basically used to help decide whether a property is a good deal.

 Mathematically, Cap Rate Formula is represented as,

 The calculation can be done in the following three simple steps:

 - Step 1: Firstly, the rental income of the real estate property has to be estimated correctly.
 Based on that, the calculation of the net operating income is done, which is basically the annual income generated by the real estate property minus all the expenses that are incurred during the operations, which include tasks like managing the property, paying taxes, insurance, etc.

 - Step 2: Secondly, the current market value of the property has to be assessed properly, preferably by a reputed valuation professional.
 The current market value of the property is its worth in the marketplace.

 - Step 3: Finally, the calculation of the cap rate can be done by dividing the net operating income by the current market value of the investment property.

 Examples of Cap Rate Formula (with Excel Template)

 Let us see some simple to an advanced example to understand it better.

 Let us assume that an investor is planning to buy a real estate property.
-Now, the investor intends to take the decision on the basis of the cap rate which is an effective metric in the evaluation of real estate properties.
-The investor finds three properties with their respective annual income, expenses, and market values as mentioned below:
+Now, the investor intends to make the decision based on the cap rate, which is an effective metric in the evaluation of real estate properties.
+The investor finds three properties with their respective annual income, expenses, and market values, as mentioned below:

 Now let us do the calculation of the cap rate for the respective properties,

 So, Cap Rate for property A = ($150,000 – $15,000) ÷ $1,500,000